Home Top Vancouver Attractions Vancouver’s Science World

 OMNIMAX Theatre at Science World

-OMNIMAX movies go for about 45 minutes each.
-They are beautifully filmed and cost an extra $6.50 or so (which for an IMAX film is reasonable).
+OMNIMAX movies, when this theatre was still open, went for about 45 minutes each.
+The films were beautiful and cost an extra $6.50 or so (which for an IMAX film is reasonable).

 Films shown in the OMNIMAX Theatre in the past have included Great Bear Rainforest, Apollo 11 and Superpower Dogs.
-The theatre is temporarily closed for the time being.
-It has been closed since the start of the pandemic actually.
-Hopefully it will be able to re-open before too much longer.
+The theatre, unfortunately, has been closed for several years.
+Hopefully it re-opens in the future.

 Hands-On Activities at Science World